Where To Go?

 Buy A Guide

 A butterfly guide book can be very useful in identifying the species whilst out in the field.
 Occasionally, you may come across a species which is rare or not even native to the UK, it’s handy to know if you have spotted a rare species or even one in decline so you can report your sighting.
 Of course you can also use the internet once back home for your research.

-The best time of day to maximize your chances of photographing butterflies will be early morning or in the evening as they are moving around a great slower.
+The best time of day to maximise your chances of photographing butterflies will be early morning or in the evening as they don't move around as quickly.
 At these times you may even be lucky enough to see one emerging or covered in dew which can make for that extra special photograph.
-Wearing clothing that blends in with your surroundings may help you creep up on them unnoticed.
-Care should be taken not to destroy their habitat as many species are declining in numbers.
-If you start out early and temperatures are relatively cool then you may get lucky and find a few sleeping.
-By approaching slowly and quietly you may be able to move distracting stems etc out of the way without disturbing your subject, to help with a more pleasing composition.

 Try to stand / approach them so your shadow doesn't cover them as they'll tend to fly off in search of a sunnier spot.